frankshearar/Home/NuGet-Restore-Manager.md

 # NuGet Restore Manager
-Introducing NuGet Restore Manager - unified component handling restore operations in VS "15" in efficient and user friendly fashion.
+Introducing NuGet Restore Manager (NRM) - unified component handling restore operations in VS "15" in efficient and user friendly fashion.

 ## Problem
 User experience in VS "15" is broken when working with .NET Core and UWP projects (or any other project facilitating project.json dependency management).